weaveworks/MoodyKubie/README.md

 ## Developing

-You don't need to build the Docker images to work on the cubieface.
+You don't need to build the Docker images to work on the MoodyKubie.

 You'll need [Node](https://nodejs.org) and [Go](https://golang.org) installed.
 Then, in one terminal run the backend recognition service using the following commands: